tomasbasham/bouncing-vim/README.md

 ### Miscellaneous mappings

-* Add a new line without going to insert mode (experimental):
-  - `ALT-O` or `<leader>o`: below
-  - `ALT-I` or `<leader>i`: above

-Due to the difficulty to find sensible mappings, and to the impossibility to fix the keycode for ALT-I on Mac: these mappings may be removed or changed.

 * Leader is mapped to the popular `,` but `\` is still supported.

 * Map `<F1>` to `<Esc>` to avoid bringing up the help by mistake.